Back to California

 Limits and Unknowns

-• Does not specify what happens if a local educational agency fails to follow the new timeline for investigation reports.
+• The bill does not specify what happens if local educational agencies do not follow the new timeline for responding to complaints.

 Bill History